razterizer/Christmas_Demo/README.md

 In this method we basically outline the things done in the `setup_and_build`-scripts in Option 1.

+This method is more suitable for development as we're not necessarily working with "locked" dependencies.

-You need the following header-only libraries that I've made:
+You need the following header-only libraries:
 * https://github.com/razterizer/Core
 * https://github.com/razterizer/Termin8or
 * https://github.com/razterizer/8Beat